 Does this mean I do not see heterosexual monogamous cis clients?
 Of course not, and I particularly dislike terms like “vanilla” which somehow seem to suggest that certain ways of being are dull or boring.
 In fact one of the strengths of GSRD, in my view, is that it moves beyond false binaries.
 Maybe one day it will embrace us all.

-If you are interested in counselling you can email me on firstname.lastname@example.org or call 07442808719
+If you are interested in finding out more about counselling or have any questions you can email me on firstname.lastname@example.org